xiaohkk/xiaohkk/README.md

 ## What I'm building now

-I'm presently working at OpenAI and consulting at Hyperliquid on security.
-Through that work I became close friends with the CEO, and while embedded in the ecosystem I noticed prediction markets on Solana were catching a wave -- the infrastructure was there but the tooling and UX weren't.
+I'm presently working at OpenAI and consulting at Hyperliquid on security for the perpetual markets, and in the ecosystem I've noticed prediction markets on Solana were catching a wave -- the infrastructure was there but the tooling and UX weren't.
 When I brought the idea up, the Hyperliquid team encouraged me to run with it.

-Precipitator is the result -- an on-chain prediction market platform on Solana with an AI-native edge.
+LeverMint is the result -- an on-chain prediction market platform on Solana with an AI-native edge.
 The stack is TypeScript, Rust, and Go: a prompt engine that parses natural language into deterministic service graphs, a provider-agnostic provisioner layer, and an intelligence layer that predicts failures and auto-recovers.

 It's a passion project built with Hyperliquid's blessing -- not a pivot, just a builder scratching an itch where the opportunity was obvious.

-Follow what I'm working on: [x.com/percolatorpump](https://x.com/percolatorpump)
+Follow what I'm working on: [x.com/LeverMintFun](https://x.com/LeverMintFun)

 ---